 Gift Exchange Family Traditions

-- If many of your family do not know Christ, start a family tradition of reading about the Birth of Christ from the Bible before the gifts are exchanged.
+- If many in your family do not know Christ, start a family tradition of reading about the Birth of Christ from the Bible before the gifts are exchanged.
 Often family members love to sit with a hot chocolate, eggnog or coffee and listen to a reading of the Birth of Christ.
 Make sure the person selected to do the reading is a ‘good’ reader!

 - Books as gifts: Do some research on good Christian fiction that contains some Gospel truth.
 Some recommended This Present Darkness by Frank Peretti as an example.
 Someone else recommended Max Lucado’s Christmas Kids Books – knowing that the parents are likely to read the books as well.